-Recently my wife, son, and I were treated to absolute poetry in motion.
+Recently my wife, youngest son, and I were treated to absolute poetry in motion.
 A group of trained professionals were executing their craft, each one knowing his specific responsibilities as well as supporting the rest of his team.
-Months – no, years – of practice was evident in their graceful moves, focused intensity, and clarity of purpose.
+Years of practice were evident in their graceful moves, focused intensity, and clarity of purpose.
 We had front row seats, and the show was excellent.

-No, we weren’t watching a ballet or dance company, or an athletic event – we were eating dinner, celebrating a special occaision.
+No, we weren’t watching a ballet or dance company, or an athletic event – we were eating dinner, celebrating a special occasion.

 This was not just any restaurant, but Rooster’s Wood-Fired Kitchen, where the “open kitchen” concept reigns.

 The kitchen is right in the center of the restaurant, and we had reservations in the prime observation spot – the Chef’s Counter – where all the action was just a few feet away.

 The food was excellent: fresh ingredients, prepared in such a way to bring out the natural flavors, served by a warm and friendly wait staff.
 But this isn’t about the food, as good as it was.
 It’s about two fundamentals of the restaurant business that can be applied to your organization: efficiency and mise en place.
 Today let’s look at efficiency; next time, mise en place.

 Rooster’s doesn’t have a large kitchen, but it is designed to function with efficiency.
 The sauté station anchors one half of the center; this is where constant motion is an understatement.
 Sauté is where the chef is juggling eight or ten pans at a time, making flames, making things jump.